Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Preliminaries

-Throughout the paper, we regularly use different geometric shapes, which are mostly based on disks centered at the origin $O$, as can be seen in Figure~\ref{fig:native} (right).
-With $D_{r_1}^{r_2}$ we denote the set of points that have radius between $r_1$ and $r_2$.
-Note that $D_0^{r}$ is the disk of radius $r$ centered at $O$.
-The restriction of a disk $D_0^r$ to all points with angular coordinates in a certain interval is called \emph{sector}, which we usually denote with the letter $S$.
+Throughout the paper, we regularly use different geometric shapes that are mostly based on disks centered at the origin $O$, as can be seen in Figure~\ref{fig:native} (right).
+With $D_{r}(p)$ we denote the disk of radius $r$ around a point $p$, i.e., the set of points that have distance $r$ to $p$.
+For disks, that are centered in the origin $O$, we simplify the notation and set $D_r \coloneqq D_r(O)$.
+The restriction of a disk $D_r$ to all points with angular coordinates in a certain interval is called \emph{sector}, which we usually denote with the letter $S$.
 Its \emph{angular width} is the length of this interval.
-For an arbitrary set of points $A$, $A_{r_1}^{r_2}$ denotes the restriction of $A$ to points with radii in $[r_1,r_2]$, i.e., $A_{r_1}^{r_2} = A \cap D_{r_1}^{r_2}$.
+For an arbitrary set of points~$A$, we use $A|_{r_1}^{r_2}$ to denote the restriction of $A$ to points with radii in $[r_1, r_2]$, i.e., $A|_{r_1}^{r_2} = A \cap (D_{r_2} \setminus D_{r_1})$.

-\subparagraph{Hyperbolic Random Graphs.}
+\subsection{Hyperbolic Random Graphs}